Harshit1224556/osproject/README.md

 📬 Contact
 For queries or suggestions, reach out via [iamharshitsharma518@gmail.com] or open an issue on GitHub.

-Developed by Harshit Kumar 🚀
+Developed by Harshit Kumar  Harsh Shukla and Arin Kaushal🚀